Expectations for the first supermassive black-hole binary resolved by PTAs I: Model efficacy: Conclusions

 \section{Conclusions}

 This work was motivated by an unsettled question from \citet{2020PhRvD.102h4039T}: will a single SMBHB reveal itself initially through anisotropy?
-We have attempted to address this question by creating a physically-motivated model for frequency-resolved anisotropy and comparing it to existing template-based searches.
+We have attempted to address this question by creating a physically-motivated model for frequency-resolved anisotropy, searching for an individual SMBHB via its cross correlations, and comparing it to existing template-based searches.

 We created $40$ simulated PTA datasets that were inspired by the scale and structure of the forthcoming IPTA Data Release 3.
-This was not with the goal of predicting what may be found in the latter, but rather to be representative of the noise and timing heterogeneity of a realistic near-future PTA dataset.
+This was not with the goal of predicting what may be found in the latter, but rather to be representative of the noise and timing heterogeneity of a realistic, near-future PTA dataset.
 Each of the $40$ datasets were broken into 11 cumulative time segments, emulating the growth of PTA datasets in time and pulsars, and containing a Gaussian GWB along with a single resolvable SMBHB.
 To every dataset, we apply two contemporary template-based CW search pipelines, as well as our novel anisotropy analysis, to compare their detection and parameter recovery abilities.

-We find that a full CW signal template model, $\mathrm{CW_{FS}}$, containing both Earth and pulsar term contributions to the binary signal, outperforms the \textit{Spike Pixel} (SP) anisotropy search as well as an Earth-term-only template search $\mathrm{CW_{ET}}$.
+We find that a full CW signal template model, $\mathrm{CW_{FS}}$, containing both Earth and pulsar term contributions to the binary signal, outperforms the \textit{Spike Pixel} (SP) anisotropy search as well as an Earth-term-only template search ($\mathrm{CW_{ET}}$).
 In terms of detection statistics, the $\mathrm{CW_{FS}}$ model attains higher Bayes factors for equivalent time slices than other methods, despite the significantly greater dimensionality of its parameter space.
-Moreover, $\mathrm{CW_{FS}}$ shows superior parameter recovery than the other two methods; it constrains key parameters for EM follow-up (sky location, GW frequency) more precisely and at lower signal-to-noise ratio than the other approaches examined here.
+Moreover, $\mathrm{CW_{FS}}$ shows superior parameter recovery over the other two methods.
+It constrains key parameters for EM follow-up (sky location, GW frequency) more precisely and at lower signal-to-noise ratio than the other approaches examined here.

 Inevitably, the Savage-Dickey technique with which we computed Bayes factors became unreliable.
 This is expected as the MCMC sampling coverage of the CW amplitude's posterior tail should become poorer due to increasing signal strength.
 We then used model-specific likelihood ratios as a proxy detection statistic to assess the performance of our various models in the higher signal-to-noise regimes.